 “Mom, do you know where your folks might have been going in this old picture?”
 I asked.

 “Yes.
 Mom was going to have a needle taken out of her hand.”

 I knew the needle story.
 Grandma was visiting us once when I was a girl and showed us that she couldn’t flatten out her right hand.
 We were cautioned never to leave a needle stuck in the arm of a couch.

 Grandma told how she’d forgotten about the needle she used to repair things in the small town of Dexter, Iowa, then parked it in the bib of the apron she wore over her house dress.
 Her tub washer was broken so she scrubbed the laundry–for nine people–on a corrugated metal washboard.
 She felt a stab in the palm of her hand.

 It happened so fast, she said.
 And it had broken off so she couldn’t get a hold of it to pull it out.

-They had no extra money for a doctor but, Depression years or not, she needed a doctor.
+They had no extra money for a doctor but, Depression years or not, she needed one.